Isha Ambani's Wedding: Aishwarya Rai, Priyanka & Nick, Salman Khan, Katrina Kaif & Others Arrive!

 - Katrina Opens Up About Attending Deepika-Ranveer's Reception

 Mukesh Ambani and Nita Ambani's sweet daughter Isha Ambani is all set to tie the knot soon with Anand Piramal, son of Swati and Ajay Piramal.
 The wedding celebrations begin from today on December 8, 2018 and a lot of Bollywood stars have already arrived at Udaipur to attend the ceremony.
 The night is going to be filled with a lot of naach gaana and even Hillary Clinton is present among the attendees.
-The Ambani's are known to throw a grand ceremony and this night will be remembered for a long time for its glam and glitz.
+The Ambanis are known to conduct grand ceremonies and this night will be remembered for a long time for its glam and glitz.
 Check out the celebrities who have already arrived below...

 Aishwarya Rai, Abhishek Bachchan & Aaradhya